mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple client/server protocol built on top of UDP.
+**netcode.io** is a connection-oriented protocol built on top of UDP.

-It's secure by design:
+It's designed for client/server games with dedicated servers, like modern first person shooters.

+It has the following features:

 * Token system so only authenticated clients can connect to your server.
 * Protection against man-in-the-middle attacks.